lsd-ucsc/CASL/reading-group-schedule.md

 4. What's one step I can take towards answering the question?

 Some papers to consider might be available on the [CASL group resources](resources.md) list, but others are welcome too!

+# Fall 2022

+## Schedule of readings

+This list is tentative and subject to change.

+Everyone should claim two weeks and list the papers they want to discuss those weeks.
+Try to pick papers that are relevant to the research problems you personally are interested in, but also that you hope will be relevant and approachable to the group at large!

+* Week 1

+Paper TBD

+* Week 2

+Paper TBD

+* Week 3

+Paper TBD

+* Week 4

+Paper TBD

+* Week 5

+Paper TBD

+* Week 6

+Paper TBD

+* Week 7

+Paper TBD

+* Week 8

+Paper TBD

+* Week 9

+Paper TBD

+* Week 10

+Paper TBD

+# Summer 2020

 ## Schedule of readings